teamniteo/handbook/5_People/career-technical.md

 * Capable of running and directing whole teams for large, long-running projects.
 * Sets and maintains professional standards for the entire organization.
 * Deep, substantial expertise in multiple programming environments.
-* Usually at least 8-12 years of programming experience.
+* Usually at least 8-12 years of technical experience.

 ## Principal Software Engineer